jonathongruber/100BestEmployers/README.md

 Excel file is saved to:
-- Update this to your local drive.
+- Update to your local drive.

 Notes: